-Walter Spizer works on the character of the little girl in the future monument dedicated to the roundup of the Vel d'hiv, 1994
+Walter Spizer is working on the character of the little girl at the future monument dedicated to the Vel d'hiv roundup, 1994

 Shoah Memorial/Spitzer coll.